QuantEcon/lecture-python.myst/_sources/odu.md

 Two countervailing effects are at work.

-- if f generates successive wage offers, then $w$ is more likely to be low, but
+- if $f$ generates successive wage offers, then $w$ is more likely to be low, but
   $\pi$ is moving up toward to 1, which lowers the reservation wage, i.e., the worker becomes  less selective the longer he or she remains unemployed.
-- if g generates wage offers, then $w$ is more likely to be high, but
+- if $g$ generates wage offers, then $w$ is more likely to be high, but
   $\pi$ is moving downward toward 0, increasing the reservation wage, i.e., the worker becomes  more selective the longer he or she remains unemployed.